bloomreach/contribution-program/README.md

 ## "I don't know what to write about!"

 Finding the right topic is hard – we know that.
-If you'd like to write for the BloomReach Developer blog but aren't quite sure about what to write about and need some inspiration, check out [the type of topics we would like to see blog posts about](https://github.com/bloomreach/contribution-program/issues) in this repository.
-They are labeled by their respective technologies for easy filtering and searching.
+If you aren't quite sure about what to write about and need some inspiration, check out [the type of topics we would like to see blog posts about](https://github.com/bloomreach/contribution-program/issues) in this repository.
+They are labelled by their respective technologies for easy filtering and searching.

 ## How do I get started?

-So you have an idea on what to write about and are totally stoked to get started?
+So you have an idea on what to write about and are stoked to get started?
 Open a new issue or comment on an existing one, and someone from **our developer relations team will reach out to you to discuss if your topic is a good fit**.
-If your topic is selected, we will move your story to [the project board](https://github.com/bloomreach/contribution-program/projects/1) and help you with everything you need.
+If your idea is selected, we will move your story to [the project board](https://github.com/bloomreach/contribution-program/projects/1) and help you with everything you need.

 Once you started writing, we'll make sure your topic is marked as `in progress` to avoid duplicate work.

 ### Create an outline to stay focused

-Once your article is moved to `in progress`, we'd like you to first write an outline.
-Writing an article can sometimes be trickier than you think.
-That's why we think [a structured outline](./OUTLINE.md) will help you find the best possible narrative and stay focused in your writing.
+Once your article moves to `in progress`, we'd like you first to write an outline: writing can sometimes be trickier than you think.
+That's why we believe [a structured outline](./OUTLINE.md) will help you find the best possible narrative and stay focused on your writing.

 ### Labels define process and state